underscoreio/underscoreio/src/jobs/index.md

   </p>

   <p class="text-center">
-    This is a service to the Scala community. <em>There's no charge.</em>
+    This is a service to the Scala and wider functional programming community. <em>There's no charge.</em>
   </p>

   {% include jobs/links.html %}